Eldper205/Eldper205/README.md

 <h1 align="center">Hi there👋, I'm Ek Kai</h1>
-<p>A Multimedia Computing graduate from UNIMAS with passionate in software quality assurance and mobile development.
+<p>A Multimedia Computing graduate from UNIMAS with passionate in IT Project Management, UI/UX Design, and mobile development.
 I have always been quite picky with software and I often get frustrated with simple issues that I notice with the products that I use everyday.</p>
 <img align="right" alt="Coding" width="400" src="https://miro.medium.com/v2/resize:fit:1400/1*VMmvImch6VU5pc2VktY1uw.gif">

-- 🌱 I’m currently learning **SQL**. **Project Management**, and **Flutter (Dart)**.
+- 🌱 I’m currently learning **SQL**. **Project Management**, and **Adobe Software**, and **Flutter (Dart)**.

 - 📫 How to reach me **huanrangyikai2024@outlook.com**